When MyTimetable opens for preference entry, you can enter class time preferences for your enrolled subjects.

-7. Check whether your classes have a recorded option

 Some classes may be categorised as ‘recorded’ (ie available on Lecture Capture) which means you don’t need to attend in person (however, please check the Attendance and Participation requirements for your subject in the Handbook for further information on this).
 Recorded classes can be watched at any time, so it may be possible for these classes to clash with in-person classes in your timetable if attendance is not mandatory.

 MyTimetable indicates these classes in list view either as ‘_Recorded’ with a symbol or a class number whit a symbol.
 In the grid view as a dotted outline around the class.

-To choose a recorded class, preference this first.
+To choose a recorded class, preference your recorded class first.
 You will be guaranteed allocation into a recorded class, so you can preference clashing classes at the same time.

 8. Check for clashing preferences

-{Current page}